RMPlaysMCYT/RMPlaysMCYT/README.md

-## Hi there 👋, It's me RMPlaysMCYT but call me Ronnel anyway
+## Welcome to my Github Page

-I'm a Minecraft Add-on Creator who's currently studying as an BSIT Student in 2nd Year Here in Philippines
+Hi there 👋, It's me RMPlaysMCYT but call me Ronnel anyway I'm a Minecraft Add-on Creator who's currently studying as an BSIT Student in 2nd Year Here in Philippines

 Most of my works here are made for minecraft players out there and I hope you understand me